gmickel/openehr-presentation/README.md

 ## Thank You! 🙏

 Feel free to reach out with any questions or discussions.
 Engage with the OpenEHR community to share knowledge and collaborate!

----

-Feel free to customize further as per your specific needs!